Notify me

 In this section I am featuring watches where the results of the collaboration are obvious, rather than those where you’d probably have to be told before you know what the collaboration achieved.

-Our own brand, UnconstrainedTime (see below), as well as being arguably the first conceptual-art jewelry based watch brand, invites collaborations with established creators, as well as having an open design competition.
+Our own brand, UnconstrainedTime (see below), as well as being arguably the first conceptual-art jewellery based watch brand, invites a very different type of collaborations with established creators, as well as having an open design competition.

-Here are a few of my favorite examples of artist collaborations which result in creative watch design:
+Here are a few of my favourite examples of artist collaborations which result in creative watch design:

 Blancpain, Métiers d’Art, The Great Wave.